-There is a variety of options when it comes to education in China, and expats will be able to select from schools in the public, private and international sectors.
-Homeschooling is also a popular choice with expats as well as some locals, and is another viable option.
+There's a variety of options when it comes to education in China, and expats can send their children to schools in the public, private or international sectors.
+Homeschooling is another popular choice amongs expats as well as some locals.

-Known for a rigid, exam-driven public system and an educational philosophy that emphasises results and discipline, the People’s Republic is serious about schooling.
+Known for its rigid, exam-driven public system and an educational philosophy that emphasises results and discipline, the People’s Republic is serious about schooling.